ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Spring/en.md

 ### Win conditions

 1. In the Regular stage, players need to rank high enough to get points.
-   - The points that can be earned for the player's ranking in each round are as follows:
+The points that can be earned are determined by the average rank for all individual beatmaps:

 | Placement | Points |
 | :-: | --: |